LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2MultiTenancy.md

 **Table: VERSION_HISTORY**

-The VERSION_HISTORY table enables Tenant version isolation, so upgrades and patches are separately applied to each tenant's schema.
+The VERSION_HISTORY table enables Tenant version isolation, so upgrades and patches are separately applied to the schema the tenant belongs.
+Specifically, if the tenant shares the table definitions with another client, the patching is applied to both tenants at the same time.
+If the tenant has a specific schema, the table definitions may be updated independent of each other.

 | Column Name | Data Type | Length | Null | Purpose |
 |----------|---------------|---------------|---------------|---------------------------------------------|